- Home

 - Free telephone counseling in multiple languages

-- Nicotine patches provided to those who qualify
+- Nicotine patches are provided to those who qualify

-The Tobacco Free Lake County program can provide your office &/or healthcare setting with adult and teen quit kits in English and Spanish, trainings on treating tobacco use and dependence, and informational handouts for your clients.
+The Tobacco Free Lake County program can provide your office and/or healthcare setting with adult and teen quit kits in English and Spanish, training on treating tobacco use and dependence, and informational handouts for your clients.
 Contact our office for more information.

 FAQs